mgmtech/gobot/README.md

 Whats it for?
 -------------
-GoBot is now a full-featured bot with modular subbots (GoBots) controlled via 0mq.

-The original GoBot implementation was basically a mashup of the awesome goirc libary (github.com/fluffle/goirc/) and (alphazero) redis client.
-Its original intention was to log Irc conversations and provide a "What did I miss" feature.
+The original GoBots intention was to log Irc conversations and provide a "What did I miss" feature.

 **"What did I miss feature"**
 By recording a users lastseen timestamp (unix time) relative